anoopsarkar/nlp-class/hw2.md

     0% completed
     1% completed
     ...
-    ...
     99% completed
     Committing written vectors... (this may take some time) ...
-    ...
     Successfully converted '/var/folders/.../...txt' to 'data/glove.6B.100d.retrofit.magnitude'!

+If you are using `gensim` you can directly load up the retrofitted text file or convert it into the `gensim` binary format.

-You can use your retrofitted word vectors with the code in `default.py` or an augmented version of `default.py` that uses better methods to find the 10 substitute words for each target word.
+You can use your retrofitted word vectors with the code in `default.py` or an augmented version of `default.py` that uses a better method to find the 10 substitute words for each target word (described below in the `Incorporating Context Words` section).

 ### Background Reading